Friesian horse

-The Friesian (Fries paard in Dutch; Frysk hynder in West Frisian) is a horse breed originating in Friesland in north Netherlands.
+The Friesian (Fries paard in Dutch; Frysk hynder in West Frisian) is a horse breed originating in the province of Friesland in the northern Netherlands.
 The breed nearly became extinct on more than one occasion.
-It is classified as a light draught horse, and the modern day Friesian horse is used for riding and driving.
-The Friesian horse is most known for its all-black coat colour, its long flowing mane and tail, feathering on its legs, a high head carriage, and high stepping action.
+It is classified as a light draught horse, and the modern-day Friesian horse is used for riding and driving.
+This breed is most known for its all-black coat colour, long, flowing mane and tail, feathering on its legs, high head carriage, and high-stepping action.